Nonexpansive directions in the Jeandel-Rao Wang shift: Introduction

 The notion of \emph{Conway worms} was considered in \cite[\S 10.5]{GS1} in the context of tilings by Penrose kites and darts.
 It was then defined as ``\emph{a sequence of bow ties placed end to end}'' and it was proved that every tiling by Penrose kites and darts contains arbitrarily long finite Conway worms, see \cite[10.5.8]{GS1}.
 Also it was noted that there are 5 different possible slopes for these Conway worms and the difference between any two of them is a multiple of $\frac{\pi}{5}$.

 The understanding of Penrose tilings was greatly improved by N. G. de Bruijn who for the first time expressed them in terms of cut and project schemes where the aperiodic tilings are described as the projection of a lattice living in the product of the physical space of dimension two and some internal space of dimension three \cite{MR609465}.
 Based on this work, Robinson further developed the dynamical properties of Penrose tilings \cite{MR1355301}.
 In particular, he expressed Conway worms appearing in the singular Penrose tilings in terms of coincidences happening in the internal space and noted that Conway worms come in pairs \cite[\S 6]{MR1355301} that he called positive and negative resolutions of a Conway worm (see also the same idea appearing in \cite[Figures 12 and 13]{MR609465}).
-A reproduction of Figure 8 from \cite{MR1355301} illustrating Conway worms in the context of Penrose tilings is shown in \Cref{fig:conway-worm-penrose}.
+Figure~\ref{fig:conway_worms} shows a portion of a singular tiling by unmarked Penrose rhombs containing a Conway worm and its two resolutions, see also \cite[Figure 7.22]{BG13}.
+A reproduction of Figure 8 from \cite{MR1355301} illustrating the two ways to resolve Conway worms in the context of Penrose tilings is shown in \Cref{fig:conway-worm-penrose}.
 Notice that the existence of an infinite Conway worm of a given slope $\alpha\in\RR\cup\{\infty\}$ implies the existence of a tiling of some half-plane delimited by a line of slope $\alpha$ which has more than one completion to a tiling of the whole plane.
 The notion of Conway worms may give more insights on a family of tilings.
 For instance, it allows one to prove that tiles occur in only finitely many orientations in parallelogram tilings using a finite number of shapes \cite{MR3038528}.